jafaryor/knowledge-base/Computer Science/principles.md

 > Now _SOLID_ and _GRASP_ don’t conflict with each other, they are not competing sets, you might choose to use one or both or neither.

 [Read More](https://en.wikipedia.org/wiki/GRASP_(object-oriented_design))

+### ACID
+ACID (_Atomicity_, Con_sistency, _Isolation_, _Durability_) is a set of properties of database transactions intended to guarantee validity even in the event of errors, power failures, etc.

+Where:
+* Atomicity.

+    Transactions are often composed of multiple statements.

+    Atomicity guarantees that each transaction is treated as a single "unit", which either succeeds completely, or fails completely: if any of the statements constituting a transaction fails to complete, the entire transaction fails and the database is left unchanged.

+    An atomic system must guarantee atomicity in each and every situation, including power failures, errors and crashes.

+* Consistency.

+    A transaction either creates a new and valid state of data, or, if any failure occurs, returns all data to its state before the transaction was started.

+* Isolation.

+    A transaction in process and not yet committed must remain isolated from any other transaction.

+    Transactions are often executed concurrently (e.g., reading and writing to multiple tables at the same time).
+Isolation ensures that concurrent execution of transactions leaves the database in the same state that would have been obtained if the transactions were executed sequentially.
+Implmeents via DB locks.

+* Durability.

+    Committed data is saved by the system such that, even in the event of a failure and system restart, the data is available in its correct state.

+    This usually means that completed transactions (or their effects) are recorded in non-volatile memory.